sourcesimian/mqtt-panel/README.md

 <!-- include:begin mqtt_panel/web/widget/iframe.md -->
 Display content in a `<iframe>`.
 The `src` attribute can be bound to a MQTT topic.
 ```
     - title: <string>       # Title text
       type: iframe          # Widget type
-      subscribe: <topic>        # optional: MQTT topic to listen to, bound to ifram 'src'
+      subscribe: <topic>    # optional: MQTT topic to listen on, bound to iframe 'src'
       attr:                 # Attributes to be set on the iframe
         src: <url>            # optional: Can be set as a default vaule for 'src'
         ...                   # additional attributes
 ```

 Example: